trustedanalytics/hbase-java-api-example/README.md

 The following sections will present information on the broker and client API role.

 ### HBase broker
-HBase broker of TAP provisiones a namespace for the user.
+HBase broker of TAP provisions a namespace for the user.
 After binding to an app, it also provides some configuration information.

 ```